 1st, 2nd, and 3rd in each category will receive a certificate, as well as being promoted on phyff.com and on social media.
 This also applies to the special category awards.
 Each of the major awards will receive prizes to be announced soon.

 The contest is open to youth ages 14-19, currently enrolled in a high school program (or international equivalent).
 A valid high school ID must be attached with the submission.

 All movies must have begun production while the students involved were of high school age, including the summer before freshman year and the summer after senior year.
 Writing and pre-production may be earlier.

-Primary positions for talent and crew must be within the specified age range.
-Only secondary roles may be from outside the age bracket.
-Writing, crew, and post production must be done by those of age within their division.
-If any crew or primary talent are outside the division age bracket, they will be ineligible for consideration.
+Primary positions for writers, directors, crew, and post-production must be within the specified age range.
+Only secondary roles (such as talent) may be from outside the age bracket.
+Otherwise, the film will be ineligible for consideration.

 Minimal adult help is allowed.
 This means adults may advise or demonstrate with the goal of teaching.
 Adults may drive, help secure equipment and locations, or cater for longer shoots.

 All music copyright, talent, and location releases must be submitted with each entry.
 Best Original Score award will only be considered for original musical scores written specifically for this entry.

 Accurate and complete credits are required on-screen and on-file.

 An additional backup flash drive or DVD may be sent, just in case.